DataDog/datadog-api-client-python/docs/v2/LogsApi.md

 # **list_logs**
 > LogsListResponse list_logs()

-Get a list of logs
+Search logs

 List endpoint returns logs that match a log search query.
 [Results are paginated][1].
-Both this endpoint and the GET endpoint can be used interchangeably when listing logs.  **If you are considering archiving logs for your organization, consider use of the Datadog archive capabilities instead of the log list API.
+Use this endpoint to build complex logs filtering and search.  **If you are considering archiving logs for your organization, consider use of the Datadog archive capabilities instead of the log list API.
 See [Datadog Logs Archive documentation][2].**  [1]: /logs/guide/collect-multiple-logs-with-pagination [2]: https://docs.datadoghq.com/logs/archives

 ### Example